 To see inside the mansion, you’ll need to take a guided tour.
 We were shown around by Lacy, who, along with the other guides swished her way around the house in period costume.

 We learnt about the history of the plantation, about the families that lived there and some interesting facts about life in the Big House.
 How an enslaved black child would fan the family at mealtimes using the huge ceiling-mounted Punkah, or Shoe Fly Fan, and that the silver cutlery was laid tine down to show off the hallmarks to guests.

 My favourite snippet was the pineapple story.
 On arrival guests would be welcomed with the gift of a fresh pineapple – they were quite the luxury in those days.
 When they’d outstayed their welcome, sometimes weeks later, another pineapple would be presented on their breakfast tray.
 A particularly polite way of telling them they’d outstayed their welcome.

 Oak Alley Plantation History

 Being a plantation house, Oak Alley has its darker side and it touches on this part of its grim history.
 The plantation records detail the history of the people that were enslaved on the property.
 From the early 1800s through to emancipation, over 220 black people were enslaved and forced to hard labour on the plantation and in the house.

 “Between 1836 and the civil war, over 220 men, women and children were enslaved at Oak Alley.
 Dehumanized and quantified like any other commodity, they appear in sales records and inventories, yet as people they have been forgotten by history.

 This is a respectful recognition of those people on whose backs this plantation was built.
 For most of them a name is all that remains of their story.”

-The names of the slaves at Oak Alley Plantation (above) and a reconstruction of their living quarters (below).
+The names of those enslaved at Oak Alley Plantation (above) and a reconstruction of their basic living quarters (below).